nmahadevan12/Edge-AI-Wake-Word-Engine/README.md

 If that slot remains `Default_Handler` and TICKINT is set, the core hangs in an infinite loop on the first tick.

-RM0351 §13.3 lists vectors; programming details are in PM0214.
+RM0351 Section 13.3 lists vectors; programming details are in PM0214.

 ---